Vanyanain/credit-card-fraud-detection-balanced-data/README.md

 # 🛡️ FraudShield AI: Real-Time Credit Card Fraud Detection

 An advanced, feature-rich machine learning suite and glassmorphic Streamlit dashboard designed to detect, analyze, and inspect credit card fraud.
-Equipped with six state-of-the-art classifier models trained on a balanced dataset of credit card transactions.
+Equipped with six state-of-the-art classifier models trained on a balanced dataset of credit card transactions.It shows when we balanced the full dataset first and then split:

+the model indirectly sees patterns from test data metrics become unrealistically perfect

 Live Web Application: **[Deployed on Streamlit Community Cloud](https://credit-card-fraud-detection-balanced-data-ekft7frbmnbtpbmhe8hj.streamlit.app/)**